arunkumar-mourougappane/emby-assistant/docs/README.md

 # Documentation

-This folder contains all documentation for the Emby Helper project.
+This folder contains all documentation for the Emby Assistant project.

 ## 📑 Available Documents